Frelaxy/RailsNginxPostgresInDockerAndKubernetes/README.md

 ﻿# RailsNginxPostgresInDockerAndKubernetes

-Test multi-container Ruby on Rails application with PostgreSQL and Nginx for study Docker and Kubernetes
+Test multi-container Ruby on Rails application with Postgres and Nginx for study Docker and Kubernetes

 docker-compose up -d - running application in Docker